oshears/vietnamese-obsidian-vault/vào.md

 #verb

+- during, on a (time)

 - [vào‎ - WordSense](https://www.wordsense.eu/v%C3%A0o/)
+	- verb
 		- to enter
 		- to join
 		- to begin
 		- to achieve
 		- to comprehend
+	- preposition
+		- in, into, upon
+		- during, on